 In this workout activity, the players attempt to catch and throw back a tennis ball while dribbling.
-This drill offers your players a great way to work on their ball control and develop fluidly basketball dribbling patterns.
+This drill offers your players a great way to work on their ball control and develop fluid basketball dribbling patterns.
 Because it involves using both hands, it will also boost your players’ coordination and awareness of what’s happening around the ball.

 To execute this drill, the player dribbles the basketball laterally with one hand and tries to catch a tennis ball thrown by the coach (or another player) with the other hand.
 You can add intensity to the drill by throwing the tennis over the player’s head, directly at them, or low on the ground.
 Let the player dribble with one hand for 30 seconds to 1 minute before switching to the other hand.

-Dribbling with 2 basketballs works very well when advancing your intermediate players’ dribbling drills.
-Forcing your players to dribble with both hands helps in improving their weak hands.
+Dribbling with two basketballs works very well when advancing your intermediate players’ dribbling drills.
+Forcing your players to dribble with both hands helps improve their weak hands.
 If you’ve noticed that some of your players tend to transfer the ball to their dominant hand when under pressure, this is the correct dribbling technique for basketball to deal with that crutch.
 Two-ball dribbling drills will probably be hard for your players the first time.
 But you should see a significant improvement after practicing for a few days or weeks.

 There are different two-ball drills that you can integrate into your workouts:

-To execute this drill, the player starts by taking a wide stance, so that the right foot is forward and the left foot is back.
+To execute this drill, the player starts by taking a wide stance so that the right foot is forward and the left foot is back.
 Next, have the player dribble the ball from the right hand to the left hand.
-As soon as the ball is in the right hand, the player should jump and alternate the position of the legs, so that the right foot is back while the left foot is forward.
+As soon as the ball is in the right hand, the player should jump and alternate the position of the legs so that the right foot is back while the left foot is forward.
 Next, he dribbles the ball between the legs again.
 As with other basketball dribbling drills, the player should start slow before building up speed.

 Once your players get a good hang of basic and intermediary dribbling drills, it’s time for advanced ball control drills.

 Named after Brooklyn Nets point guard, the Kyrie Irving Double crossover behind the back is considered one of the most iconic and effective moves in NBA history.
-Irvin says that this is one of his best moves when trying to get out of a difficult position.
-When this move is executed with precision, we’ve seen most players leave their opponent off balance giving them precious time to change pace or direction.
+Irvin says this is one of his best moves when trying to get out of a difficult position.
+When this move is executed with precision, we’ve seen most players leave their opponent off balance, giving them precious time to change pace or direction.

 How to do the Kyrie Irving Double Behind the Back Crossover